Setasign/SetaPDF-Signer-Addon-Globaltrust-Trust2Go/README.md

 ## TODOs

-- PSS padding is not implemented yet.
+- Signatures with PSS padding are not implemented yet.